FabienLebas/FabienLebas/README.md

 I have a Masters degree in Supply Chain Management in 2001.
 Supply chain project manager during 8 years.

-International experience: 3 years opening new countries for Decathlon (the first store in a new country = Mexico, San Francisco).
-Now I live since 2018 in Moscow.
+International experience: 2 years opening e-com websites outside of France, 3 years opening new countries for Decathlon (the first store in a new country = Mexico & San Francisco).
+Since 2018 I live in Moscow.

 I have learnt basics of coding during my studies but came to professional level thanks to a 3 months intensive training in 2017.
 Javascript.
 NodeJS.
 React.
 Coding full-stack.